 Eat a variety of veggies, fruits, nuts and seeds to ensure you get all the nutrients you need.

 If you're eating a varied whole food diet then supplementation isn't strictly necessary, the only (debated) exception being vitamin B12.
-An algae oil omega 3 supplement can help maintain an anti-inflammatory environment within the body.
-Those wanting to grow muscle may want to consider a plant protein powder/supplement to raise their protein intake but again this isn't essential.
+Those wanting to grow muscle may consider using a plant protein powder/supplement to raise their protein intake but again this isn't essential.

 4. Healthy fats